Time & Society

 Chronicity of disruptive project rhythms: The projectification of the ‘post-Ebola' health system rebuilding in Sierra Leone3

-Time and social justice2
+Time and causality in the social sciences2

 Ruminating on the past may be bad for you, or is it?
 Implications of past negative time perspective on job-related stress2